-The secondary contributions are from the readout electronics.
-With the EJ-200 scintillators and the readout electronics of the Sci-Fi detector from LHCb~\cite{LHCb:2014uqj}, a cost of a few million Swiss franc for each layer of the detector is estimated based on the present prices~\cite{Chrzaszcz:2020emg}.
+The secondary contribution is from readout electronics.
+In Ref.~\cite{Chrzaszcz:2020emg}, the total cost of the proposed detector HECATE is estimated to be below 5 MCHF per layer.
+Considering the same scintillator model (EJ-200) and and the same type of readout electronics (based on the Sci-Fi detector from LHCb~\cite{LHCb:2014uqj}) and re-scaling the surface area from HECATE to LAYCAST, our proposal should cost below 3.6 MCHF per layer.

 Finally, Since we will compare numerical results of LAYCAST with those of the MD at the CEPC/FCC-ee and representative far-detector setups (``FD1'', ``FD3'', and ``FD6'') considered in Ref.~\cite{Wang:2019xvx}, we briefly describe their geometries here.
 For the fiducial volume of MD, the geometry of baseline detector setup in Ref.~\cite{Wang:2019orr} is adopted for estimating its sensitivity results for all four LLP scenarios.
 The three far-detector setups in Ref.~\cite{Wang:2019xvx} employ a cuboid fiducial volume, centered around the $\theta=\pi/2$ direction, where $\theta$ is the polar angle with respect to the positive $z$-axis.
 FD1 has a volume of 5000 m$^3$ with dimensions (L$\times$W$\times$H) 50 m$\times$10 m$\times$10 m, and is located 5 m or 10 m horizontally from the IP.
 Both FD3 and FD6 are placed on the ground with a vertical distance of 50 m or 100 m from the IP, and be centrally located in both the $x$- and $z$-dimensions.
 FD3 (FD6) has a volume of $8\times 10^5$ m$^3$ ($8\times 10^7$ m$^3$) with dimensions 200 m$\times$200 m$\times$20 m (1000 m$\times$1000 m$\times$80 m).